Hardiness zones:

 Propagation: Juvenile stem cuttings root easily under moist conditions.

-Disease and pests: Spider mites are the main problem in central Arizona.
+Disease and Pests: Spider mites are the main problem for English ivy in central Arizona landscapes.
 Treatment includes rinsing off foliage with a high pressure stream of water.
-Bacterial leaf spot and edema (water soaking) are problems that can rarely occur only during unusually cool wet periods (Rhetorical question: When was the last time that happened in the lower deserts of the southwest US?).
+Otherwise, bacterial leaf spot and edema (water soaking) are problems that can rarely occur only during unusually cool wet periods.....

 There are MANY English ivy cultivars, and new ones are introduced into the horticultural market by nurseries each year.
 Some longstanding favorite and well known cultivars include: